Where Vision Becomes Text: Locating the OCR Routing Bottleneck in Vision-Language Models: Introduction

 \section{Introduction}

 Vision-language models (VLMs) have become increasingly capable at reading text from images, enabling applications from document understanding to visual question answering.
-This optical character recognition (OCR) capability emerges from training on web-scale data, but the internal mechanisms remain poorly understood.

-Understanding \emph{where} OCR information enters the language processing stream is crucial for interpretability.
+This optical character recognition (OCR) capability emerges from training on web-scale data, but the internal mechanisms remain poorly understood. \\\\ Understanding \emph{where} OCR information enters the language processing stream is crucial for both interpretability and safety.
 Unlike explicit text inputs, OCR-derived text must be extracted from visual representations and routed into the residual stream where it can influence generation.
-Localizing this routing mechanism enables targeted interventions for understanding and controlling OCR-based processing.

-In this work, we investigate the OCR routing bottleneck across three VLM architecture families using PCA-based causal interventions.
-Our contributions are:
+Localizing this routing mechanism enables targeted interventions for understanding and controlling OCR-based processing. \\\\ Beyond interpretability, this question has direct safety implications.
+As VLMs are increasingly deployed in agentic settings---from robotic control to autonomous web browsing---adversarial text embedded in images (typographic prompt injections) can hijack model behavior \citep{westerhoff2025scam}.
+Understanding the internal pathway through which image-embedded text influences model outputs is a prerequisite for mechanistic defenses against such attacks.
+In this work, we investigate the OCR routing bottleneck across three VLM architecture families using PCA-based causal interventions. \\ Our contributions are:

-\begin{enumerate} \item We identify \textbf{architecture-specific layer bottlenecks} where OCR becomes causally usable, replicated across five models from three architecture families (Qwen3-VL, Phi-4, InternVL3.5-4B), with bottleneck location determined by the vision-language integration strategy. \item We show the OCR signal is \textbf{remarkably low-dimensional}: PC1 explains 73\% of variance, enabling efficient subspace removal. \item We demonstrate \textbf{cross-dataset transfer}: PCA directions learned on EgoTextVQA transfer to OCRBench and InfoVQA, indicating shared text-processing pathways. \item We discover a \textbf{synergistic improvement} in Qwen3-VL-4B: the L17--19\_pc5 intervention improves counting (+4.3pp) and general VQA (+1pp) simultaneously with only mild spatial degradation ($-$2pp); the peak counting gain reaches +6.9pp (L16--20\_pc3), suggesting OCR interferes with visual processing in models with modular circuits. \end{enumerate}
+\begin{enumerate} \item We identify \textbf{architecture-specific OCR depth bands} where OCR becomes causally usable, replicated across five dense models (2B--8B) from three architecture families (Qwen3-VL, Phi-4, InternVL3.5-4B), with the dominant sensitivity regime determined by the vision-language integration strategy. \item We show the OCR signal is \textbf{remarkably low-dimensional}: PC1 explains 72.9\% of variance, enabling efficient subspace removal. \item We demonstrate \textbf{cross-dataset transfer}: PCA directions learned on EgoTextVQA transfer to OCRBench and InfoVQA, indicating shared text-processing pathways. \item We discover a \textbf{synergistic improvement} in Qwen3-VL-4B: the L17--19\_pc5 intervention improves counting (+4.3pp) and general VQA (+1pp) simultaneously with only mild spatial degradation ($-$2pp); the peak counting gain reaches +6.9pp (L16--20\_pc3), suggesting OCR interferes with visual processing in models with sufficiently modular circuits within the evaluated 2B--8B dense model regime. \end{enumerate}